Panteón de San Fernando: History

 Around 1832, the construction of the current San Fernando Cemetery began, thanks to the efforts of the convent's trustee, Don Ignacio Cortina Chávez, and thanks to the collections that were already being made.
 As the San Fernando Pantheon was the most expensive in the city, it was quickly able to finance its construction.
 In 1833, General Antonio López de Santa Anna decreed that all private cemeteries in the city should be opened to the general public, due to the strong cholera epidemic that hit the population.
 From then on, San Fernando began its services as a public cemetery, although the burial of cholera patients was prohibited here.

 Over the next two decades, the fame of the San Fernando Pantheon grew.
 Because it was a small, clean and orderly cemetery, it was soon chosen by upper-class families as the appropriate burial site.
 Because of this, the prices of funeral services in San Fernando went up, and in a few years, only the richest and most powerful people of the society could afford to pay for their burial in this place.
 That is why in San Fernando we can observe the tombs of politicians, military men, governors and personalities of the XIX century society.
 San Fernando's best period was between 1850, when another cholera epidemic increased burials in the cemetery, and 1870, when there were already other cemeteries in different parts of the city, such as Campo Florido, Los Angeles, La Piedad and San Antonio de las Huertas, all of which have disappeared today.

 The San Fernando Pantheon had been owned by the Fernandino friars, who were in charge of burials, masses, high charges and keeping the small pantheon clean and in order.
 Its fame was great among the society of Mexico City.
-However, on July 31, 1859, the liberal government of Juarez issued one of his Reform laws: the law of secularization of the cemeteries, by which all the cemeteries of the clergy became property of the government.
-This law could be applied until 1860, when the Reform War ended and the Juarez government entered the city.
+However, on July 31, 1859, the liberal government of Juárez issued one of his Reform laws: the law of secularization of the cemeteries, by which all the cemeteries of the clergy became property of the government.
+This law could be applied until 1860, when the Reform War ended and the Juárez government entered the city.